bitrix24/b24restdocs/api-reference/catalog/product-property/catalog-product-property-list.md

 catalog.productProperty.list(select, filter, order, start)
 ```

-The method retrieves a list of product properties or trade offers.
-If the operation is successful, a list of product properties or trade offers is returned in the response body.
+The method retrieves a list of product properties or variations.
+If the operation is successful, a list of product properties or variations is returned in the response body.

 ## Parameters